sirisha0203/Edge-Detection-FPGA/README.md

 • sobel: This module performs a 3X3 element-wise matrix multiplication.
 We used a optimizing method of loop unrolling to reduce the delay in matrix multiplication.
 We also used a floating point ip to calculate square root.

 • Uart: This module is mainly for transferring and receiving data from pc to fpga and viceversa.

+Steps to make a synthesizable code: We first made our RTL level code in verilog.
+The next step was to make it synthesizable.
+We had to remove dependencies such as hierarchical referencing, loops and commands such as $realtobits etc.
+We used a test-bench to verify our working of the code.
+We sent data through a loop to the uart and received data from uart.
+Main purpose the implementation was to verify working of our code and as mentioned we used MATLAB as our golden reference.
 ## Simulation:

 ## Results and Conclusions: